bancorprotocol/carbon-app/README.md

 - `selectedConnectors`: List of connectors to make available by default in the wallet selection modal that will be shown even if the connector is not injected.
 - `blockedConnectors`: List of EIP-6963 injected connectors names to block in the wallet selection modal.
 - `isSimulatorEnabled`: Flag to enable the simulation page.
+- `useGradientBranding`: Flag to enable gradient styles for buttons.
 - `showStrategyRoi`: Optional flag to show the Strategy ROI in the Strategy Block.
 ROI is hidden by default.
 - `network`
   - `name`: Network name.